Staff Directory

 Ashley Edzerza

-Ashley, in her renewed role as Crow Counsellor, brings valuable experience from previous terms serving on Council.
-She has also been elected as Deputy Chief by Council in accordance with our Constitution.
+Ashley, in her renewed role as Crow Councillor, brings valuable experience from previous terms serving on Council.

 Her journey towards serving our community began at 14 when she started working summer jobs for Selkirk First Nation.
 After graduation, she continued to work for Selkirk First Nation in different capacities until she joined the Health and Social department in 2011.